kionkim/kakao.github.io/_posts/2018-08-02-sentiment_analysis_Rel_Net_Self_Atten.md

 ![sa_rel_net](/assets/sa_rel_net_l15itcw5z.png)

-Let's assume that we want to get a representation for the $i$-th token.
-For each combination of tokens with the $i$-th token, there are two outputs are produced: one of them is used for feature extraction (green circle) and the other is used for attention weight(red circle).
+To explain the above diagram, let's assume that we want to get a representation for the $i$-th token.
+For combinations of tokens with the $i$-th token, there are two outputs are produced: one of them is used for feature extraction (green circle) and the other is used for attention weight(red circle).
 Those two outputs may share the network, but in this article, we use separate network for each output.
 The output for the attnetion (red circle) runs through sigmoid and softmax layer before we get the final attention weights.
 These attention weights are multiplied to the extracted features to get the representation for a token of interest.

 ### Self-Attention with Gluon

-For the implementation, we assume very simple network with two fully connected dense layers for relation extractor and one dense layer for attention.
-We also used another two fully connected dense layeyrs for the classifier after sentence representation.
-Here, relation extractor and attention extractor is given below.
+For the implementation, we assume very simple network with two fully connected dense layers for relation extractor and one dense layer for attention, which is followed by another two fully connected dense layeyrs for the classifier.
+Here, relation extractor and attention extractor is given the following code snippet.

 ~~~
 class Sentence_Representation(nn.Block):